takinoy/zen-gtk-themes/README.md

 Author : Cédric Leporcq
 Released under the GPL license
-Date : Mai 09, 2013
+Date : Mai 11, 2013
 Sources : https://github.com/cedl38/zen-gtk-themes

 The main goal of this theme is to keep it simple, consistent and being visually appealing.

 Features :
- - thin menubar, toolbar and icons
+ - thin menubar and toolbar
  - gtk2 and gtk3 (version >=3.4)
  - compatibility with Xfce widgets, Xfce notify theme
  - seven pre-configured color schemes compatibles with gnome and Xfce : Zen, Zen-blua, Zen-griza, Zen-nigra, Zen-nokto, Zen-verda, Zen-papero.